slipegg/LGDCloudSim/README.md

 # 8. Related Projects

-The simulation event structure, event queues, and event-driven rules are based on [CloudSim](https://github.com/Cloudslab/cloudsim), while the logger is derived from [CloudSim Plus](https://github.com/cloudsimplus/cloudsimplu).
+The simulation event structure, event queues, and event-driven rules are based on [CloudSim 7G](https://github.com/Cloudslab/cloudsim), while the logger is derived from [CloudSim Plus](https://github.com/cloudsimplus/cloudsimplu).
-Thanks very much for the great work they did and I learned a lot from them.
+Thanks very much for the great work they did.

 <p align="right"><a href="#top">:arrow_up:</a></p>